angel-ki/strixhaven/Session Outlines/Session 1.md

 Characters who examine the mimic and succeed on a ==DC 12 Wisdom (Perception) check== notice that the defeated table's wood and leather has been rubbed with a black, oily substance.
 If asked about this, Professor Sharpbeak says it's likely just a leather conditioner.
 With no magic remaining in the eldritch balm to reveal the contamination, she has no explanation for why the trunk temporarily turned into a mimic and attacked.

-As the players leave orientation, they see a small group of students in dark blue, hooded robes speaking in whispers and rushing toward the Archway Commons.
+As the players leave orientation, they see three students in dark blue, hooded robes speaking in whispers and rushing toward the Archway Commons.